Physics-50/Module-3/docs/weak2.md

 \begin{equation}
 x = \left(\frac{\lambda}{d}\right) L + 0
 \end{equation}
-where we have added zero to the right hand side.
-This should look familiar, it's the equation of a straight line (classic "$$y=mx+b$$").
+where we have added zero to the right-hand side.
+This should look familiar: it's the equation of a straight line (classic "$$y=mx+b$$").
 That is, if we plotted $$x$$ versus $$L$$, we'd get a slope $$m=\lambda/d$$, and an intercept $$b=0$$.
 There's an added power to treating the data set as a whole in this way because if our data has an intercept that isn't zero, then that would suggest a systematic error that shifted our measured values!
 You will make use of the MATLAB script provided in module 2 to extract a slope and intercept to your measured data.
 Make sure to change the axes labels to appropriate labels for the experiment.

 #### Miniquestion 2: Interpreting a weighted linear fit